smallyunet/eth-address-generator/README.md

 ## Acknowledgements

-- OpenAI for providing the GPT-4 model, which was used to help generate and style the HTML and CSS code for this project.
+- OpenAI for providing the GPT-4 model, which was used to help generate not only the HTML and CSS code but also the JavaScript code for this project.